Do Not Agree to DCF Dependency Petition Safety Plan, But Comply With It

 DCF Makes Decisions Based On Cost-Benefits Calculations

-Also, keep in mind that, unlike private family law attorneys, who represent individuals, DCF attorneys do not feel any pressure from a particular person to act “out of principle” or to achieve some kind of vindication.
+Also, keep in mind that, unlike private DCF attorneys, who represent individuals, state DCF attorneys do not feel any pressure from a particular person to act “out of principle” or to achieve some kind of vindication.
 Just like in all state agencies, every file is viewed through the cold lens of its costs vs. its benefits.

 For example, a client of mine recently succeeded in convincing DCF to dismiss its petition for dependency altogether on the eve of her trial.
 I advised her to cooperate voluntarily with the proposed safety plan, while remaining steadfast in her denial of the petition for dependency.